Join the AI Workshop and learn to build real-world apps with AI. A hands-on, practical program to level up your skills.

 and an interactive prompt will ask you for the old password, then it will ask you for the new one:

-When you’re root (or have superuser privileges) you can set the username of which you want to change the password:
+When you’re root (or have superuser privileges) you can change another user’s password by specifying the username:

 The